hexagoncircle/ryan-mulligan-dev/src/blog/grid-stacks.md

 - We'll nudge the first item in each row with `grid-column-start`.
 The top row element's start position is equal to the `--column` value.
 Subsequent rules will decrease this value by 1.

 It's surely possible to develop a Sass or PostCSS function that could dynamically generate this CSS output but that seemed a bit overkill for the demo.
 If you're looking for another way to output a pyramid of elements, Temani Afif offers [another solution for generating a pyramid](https://stackoverflow.com/a/67267124) using `float` and `shape-outside`.
 Very cool!

+## Limitations

+Each layout variation expects a specific odd-number of child elements to be rendered.
+I have explored ways of automatically adjusting the layout based on the element count but there were too many edge cases to consider.
+It created more problems than it solved.
+Additionally, while these layouts work nicely on a wider viewport, it may not fare as well where less space is available.
+A `media` or `container` query ruleset can ensure our content adapts appropriately, but it certainly couldn't be a one-size-fits-all conditional set of styles.